James Silver

-James Wesley Silver (June 28, 1907 - July 25, 1988) was a history professor and author.
+James Wesley Silver (June 28, 1907 - July 25, 1988) also credited as Jim Silver was a history professor and author.
 He wrote Mississippi: The Closed Society.
 He was a professor at the University of Mississippi, then University of Notre Dame, and finally at the University of South Florida.
 He was targeted for firing despite his tenure at Ole Miss because of his support for civil rights.